 - Oils or fats: coconut oil, olive oil, tallow, etc.

 - A caustic: sodium hydroxide (AKA lye) for solid bar soap, potassium hydroxide (AKA caustic potash) for liquid soap

-The liquid is first used to dissolve the lye.
-This lye solution is then blended with the oils to create soap.
+The lye is first dissolved in the liquid, then is blended with the oils to create soap.